IBM/cbomkit/README.md

 design of this plugin allows for potential expansion to support additional languages and cryptographic libraries in future updates.

+## Disclaimer

+The CBOMkit service does not build any repository prior to scanning.
+For Java repositories in particular, this means that we cannot rely on any build results (class files, jars) that could improve the scanning result.
+This potentially reduces completeness and accuracy of the findings since some Java symbols may not be resolved.
+For better results, use [CBOMkit-action](https://github.com/PQCA/cbomkit-action) embedded in a pipeline definition that builds the code before scanning.

 ## Contribution Guidelines

 If you'd like to contribute to CBOMkit, please take a look at our